Olive bread recipe is a bit time consuming made the old fashioned way of kneading by hand but easy with a bread machine.

-I first discovered olive bread when I arrived late one evening at the bread shop in the little Dutch village where we lived for a time.
-All our favourites were sold out, leaving only a tempting olive bread loaf.
-It was expensive, I must confess, but what a delicious discovery.
+I first discovered olive bread when I arrived late one evening at the bakery in the little Dutch village of Klimmen where we lived for three years.
+All our favourites were sold out, leaving only a tempting oily feeling loaf.
+It was expensive, I must confess, but what a delicious find.

 The ingredients of olive bread recipe are basics in your kitchen.